fukurosan/Jhaystack/docs/advanced-search.md

-# Advanced Search
+# Tips and Tricks

-> ## Advanced Queries (and / or)
+> ## Make your own query functions (and / or)

-Jhaystack allows you to create advanced queries by either providing them as custom comparison functions, or by using the regular expression comparison function.
+Jhaystack allows you to create advanced queries through filters and the query API, but you can also create custom queries by either providing them as custom comparison functions, or by using the regular expression comparison function.

 ?> Your custom comparison functions can leverage built in comparison strategies of Jhaystack as well - like bitap.